WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Detailed Metric Definitions

 \subsection{BLEU and GLEU}

-BLEU~\cite{papineni2002bleu} measures n-gram precision between candidate and gold step descriptions, with a brevity penalty to discourage very short outputs.
-GLEU~\cite{wu2016google} balances precision and recall over n-grams, making it more robust to short sequences.
-Both are computed at the step-text level and then averaged across workflows.
+BLEU~\cite{papineni2002bleu} measures $n$-gram precision between candidate and gold step descriptions, with a brevity penalty to discourage very short outputs.
+GLEU~\cite{wu2016google} balances precision and recall over $n$-grams, making it more robust to short sequences.
+In our implementation, all step descriptions of a workflow are concatenated (whitespace-joined, in order) into a single document, and the score is computed once per workflow against the corresponding gold concatenated document using NLTK's \texttt{sentence\_bleu} (with \texttt{SmoothingFunction().method1}) and \texttt{sentence\_gleu}, with \texttt{nltk.word\_tokenize} tokenization.
+Workflow-level scores are then averaged across the dataset to produce the means reported in Table~\ref{tab:sensitivity-summary} and Appendix~\ref{appendix:results}.